Automate management tasks using elastic jobs (preview)

 |Supported APIs and Tools||Portal, PowerShell, T-SQL, Azure Resource Manager||T-SQL, SQL Server Management Studio (SSMS)|

 Elastic Jobs provide the ability to run one or more T-SQL scripts in parallel, across a large number of databases, on a schedule or on-demand.

-You can run scheduled jobs against any combination of databases: one or more individual databases, all databases on a server, all databases in an elastic pool, or shard map, with the added flexibility to include or exclude any specific database.
+You can run scheduled jobs against any combination of databases: one or more individual databases, all databases on a server, all databases in an elastic pool, with the added flexibility to include or exclude any specific database.
 Jobs can run across multiple servers, multiple pools, and can even run against databases in different subscriptions.
 Servers and pools are dynamically enumerated at runtime, so jobs run against all databases that exist in the target group at the time of execution.